-Challenged by the changing weather and rainfall patterns, Snyder & Associates’ designers are tasked with creating sustainable projects.
-Listen in as Landscape Architects Tim West, Clay Schneckloth, Andy Meessmann, and Diane Witt share park and recreation trends and design strategies to address climate change.
+Snyder & Associates’ designers are tasked with creating sustainable projects that can mitigate the impacts produced by the changing climate.
+Listen in as Landscape Architects Tim West, Clay Schneckloth, and Andy Meessmann share the park and recreation design strategies they use to address climate change challenges.

 Creating Multipurpose Spaces to Increase Resiliency